ammersive/ammersive/README.md

 # Hello!
 I'm Sophie.
 I'm a full stack developer.

-I love solving problems and building solutions with tidy, scalable, maintainable code.
+I love solving problems and building solutions with efficient, scalable, maintainable code.

 With a background in academic research (philosophy and cognitive science), I'm a lifelong learner.
 I bring the experience of systematic thinking across a variety of problem domains, and the ability to communicate complex concepts to my web development work.